Antori91/Home_Automation/README.md

          - Update myHeaters repository at line 133 of iot_Orchestrator.js file according to heating zones and heaters per heating zone used.
 Update also eventually lines 215 and 226 regarding Heating Schedule/Start and Heating Schedule/Stop actual names choosen
          - Update lines, with the [$$DOMOTICZ_PARAMETER] tag, of iot_ESP8266.js file according to the environment
          - Update Heaters repository and various parameters from line 74 to line 133 of iot_ACS712.js file
-         - Setup Crontab to launch the shell scripts at boot
+         - Edit Crontab to run all the shell scripts at boot
      - Security setup: Local Networks (no username/password) set to accept connections without authentication from the Backup server and from "localhost;127.0.0.*"
   - Backup the Domoticz database in the main server
   - Install Domoticz in the backup server:
-     - Devices: use the main Domoticz database to setup again the devices
+     - Devices: import the main Domoticz database to setup again the devices
-     - Blockly: delete the HeatingOptimizer one
+     - Blockly: importing at previous step the main Domoticz database has also import the blocklys.
+Delete the HeatingOptimizer one
      - Scripts: copy again all the (modified) scripts and setup again Crontab
   -  Install the Cluster feature :
      - Copy the cluster scripts (nodejs and shell) to the backup server
      - Update myIDXtoSync repository at line 118 of mqtt_Cluster.js file according to the devices to synchronize
-     - Setup Crontab to run it at boot
+     - Edit Crontab to run the shell script at boot
   - Install the Alarm scripts (nodejs and shell) in the dedicated Alarm server
   - Setup all the ESP8266:
      - Using Arduino IDE (Files/Preferences/Additional Board Manager set to http://arduino.esp8266.com/versions/2.3.0/package_esp8266com_index.json)